FaisalBu123/Multi-tool-Healthcare-Data-Science/README.md

 - `Stage 1 - SQL Analysis.sql`: Contains all SQL queries used for cleaning and analysis.
 - `Cleaned_healthcare_dataset.csv`: The final exported dataset after processing in SQL.
 - `healthcare_dataset.csv`: Raw data.
-- 'Stage 2 - ML using Python (Jupyter Notebook).ipynb': Contains all the Python analysis and modeling.
+- `Stage 2 - ML using Python (Jupyter Notebook).ipynb` : Contains all the Python analysis and modeling.

 ## Steps: